m652i/Artificial-Intelligence/README.md

 - Enviorment : The public roads!
 - Actuators : Steering, braking, lights, signals, wipers, etc.
 - Sensors : Camera, motion sensors, G-force sensors etc.

+Then we shall break down the types of enviorments!
+- Fully obeservable vs Not fully observable
+  - Chess vs Poker
+    > Seeing the whole board vs not seeing opponents hand
+- Deterministic vs Stochastic
+  - Chess vs Craps
+    > Whether if the next move is directly determined by outcome of the actuators.
+    > Moving a piece, the piece moves to desire location vs throwing a dice, outcome is a random number.